vincenzooo/pyXsurf/README_developers.rst

 References
 ------------
-For users new to Python, the library was developed on anaconda distribution.
-Any other distribution should be equivalent, however I never had any problem with Anaconda and find it very easy to work with, so I can only recommend it.
-Same way, I used for developement notepad++/IPython/jupyter on Windows; Spyder; VScode and feel to recommend any of these.
+The library was developed on anaconda distribution.
+Any other distribution should be equivalent, however I suggest the use of a package manager, found Anaconda quite easy to work with, so I can only recommend it.
+Same way, I used for developement VSCode (when memory allowed) or notepad++/IPython/jupyter on Windows; I feel to recommend any of these to new users and wiling contributors.
 Of course any other environment or editor works same way.

 if you are not sure of what you are doing (as I am most of the time), feel free to keep it locally and use only ``git`` or to use any expertise you have (and I don't necessarily do have).